QuarkChain/goquarkchain/tests/loadtest/README.md

 ## Environment Setup

 To run loadtest, you need to get your own GoQuarkChain clusters up and running.

+### Automatic Tool

+[A handy tool](../../tools/README.md) has been provided for you to deploy clusters to remote hosts based on Docker image for your convenience.

 If you are interested in building everything from scratch, please refer to the [instruction](../../README.md#development-setup) to set up development environment for each for your hosts, then [run clusters](../../README.md#running-clusters) on them.

-### Manage Clusters using Docker

-As another option, [a handy tool](../../tools/README.md) has been provided for you to deploy clusters to remote hosts based on Docker image, which is more automatic and convenience.

 ## Start Mining